kva99kva-eng/Sleep/README.md

-# SleepMind AI
+# Sleep, Mental Health and Cognition Analysis

-SleepMind AI is a data analysis project focused on sleep patterns, sleep deprivation, cognitive performance, and mental health indicators.
+This is a data analysis project focused on sleep patterns, sleep deprivation, cognitive performance, and mental health indicators.

 The project combines several sleep-related datasets and demonstrates a full analytical workflow: data exploration, feature engineering, statistical analysis, and interpretable machine learning.